darwinsltdupstairs/darwinsltdupstairs.github.io/_portfolio/portfolio_2.md

 <img src='/images/IMG_0061-2.JPG'>

 Her thoughts on her time at Darwin's Upstairs:
-“What do I think of Middlemarch?
-What do I think of glory?”
+'What do I think of Middlemarch?
+What do I think of glory?'

 Emily Dickinson stated this response in a letter to her cousins after reading George Eliot’s famous novel.
 I would say the same of my Remote Worker In Residence Experience. "
 collection: portfolio